-Coquille Myrtle Grove will bring out the Huckleberry Finn in you.
-Located along the Powers Highway, this secluded swimming hole has a shaded myrtlewood grove near the parking area and a sandy beach along the Coquille River just a short way down the hill.
+A secluded swimming hole along the Powers Highway has a shaded myrtlewood grove near the parking area and a sandy beach along the Coquille River just a short way down the hill.
 Bring your innertube and float along with the river's gentle current.
-No drinking water at site.
+No drinking water on site.

 The land was given to the state for park purposes by Save the Myrtlewoods, Inc. in 1950.
 Containing a stand of old Oregon myrtle trees, the tract lies along the south fork of the Coquille River and is occasionally flooded by high water.